 We commend Crédit Agricole for adopting a public policy on nuclear weapons.
 We recommend Crédit Agricole exclude investments in all companies associated with the production of specifically designed components necessary for nuclear weapons.
 Furthermore, Crédit Agricole should apply its policy to all of its financial products, including all assets managed.
 We look forward to engaging with Crédit Agricole, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Credit Agricole has a leaky policy on nuclear weapon producers.
-Send them a message and tell them to divest!Read the petition
+Send them a message and tell them to divest!Read or edit the petition

 Send this email!